nataliegnelson/nelson/content/home/teaching.md

 - Principles of data visualization
 - Intro to R and reproducible science for curious non-users
 - Intro to local and global sensitivity analysis
+- Challenges and opportunities for application of process-based models and predictive analytics in water quality management decision-making